In silico Drug Design: some concepts & tools - Protein-Protein interaction

 Your target can be DNA, RNA, or a protein... it can also be a mechanism, for instance, you may want to modulate protein-protein interactions or a transient protein-membrane interaction, to do these, again many approaches have been developed starting around 1990, you may need docking tool, tools to find hotspots etc...

 In many cases, one needs to predict interface residues.
 Several approaches can be used, those investigating specific features of protein sequences and/or structures, they look at amino acid composition, physico-chemical properties and can use machine learning strategies.
 For example, some tools use evolutionary information to try to predict interface residues that tend to be more conserved that other residues on the rest of the protein surface.
 Amino acid features and evolutionary information can then be combined to analyze amino acid sequences and perform some predictions.
-Of course, predictions based only on sequences are limited and it is important when possible to add 3D information.
+Of course, predictions based only on sequences are often (but not always) limited and it is important when possible to add 3D information.
 Thus it is possible to map sequence evolution onto the molecular surface.
 Analysis of the surface in term of hydrophobicity, desolvation energy can also be used.
 These approaches are said to belong to the mapping approaches, for instance ODA (physics based)... but some others are based on descriptors and machine learning...Because these types of prediction are difficult, meta-predictors have been developed and tend to give better results over individual methods (e.g., meta-PPISP).

 For additional information, you can for example check our recent review introducing several aspects of PPI and in silico approaches: